Reversal symmetry: Instant-runoff voting

 With the Borda count A would get 21 points (5×1+4×3+2×2), B would get 20 points, and C would get 25 points, so this time C would be elected.
 In instant-runoff, B would be eliminated in the first round and A would as before be elected in the second round, this time by 6 votes to 5.

-Majority Judgment

-This example shows that Majority Judgment violates the Reversal symmetry criterion.
-Assume two candidates A and B and 2 voters with the following ratings:

-Now, the winners are determined for the normal and the reversed ballots.

-Normal order

-In the following the Majority Judgment winner for the normal ballots is determined.

-The sorted ratings would be as follows:

-Result: The median of A is between "Good" and "Poor" and thus is rounded down to "Poor".
-The median of B is "Fair".
-Thus, B is elected Majority Judgment winner.

-Reversed order

-In the following the Majority Judgment winner for the reversed ballots is determined.
-For reversing, the higher ratings are considered to be mirror-inverted to the lower ratings ("Good" is exchanged with "Poor", "Fair" stays as is).

-The sorted ratings would be as follows:

-Result: Still, the median of A is between "Good" and "Poor" and thus is rounded down to "Poor".
-The median of B is "Fair".
-Thus, B is elected Majority Judgment winner for the reversed ballots.

-Conclusion

-B is the Majority Judgment winner using the normal ballots and also using the ballots with reversed ratings.
-Thus, Majority Judgment fails the Reversal symmetry criterion.

-However, note that using another rounding method could prevent the failure to Reversal symmetry.
-Also, note that this situation is unlikely to arise in practical elections with many voters because it involves a "tie" of sorts - some candidate (A in this case) gets exactly the same number of votes above and below a certain value ("fair" in this case).

 Minimax

 This example shows that the Minimax method violates the Reversal symmetry criterion.
 Assume four candidates A, B, C and D with 14 voters with the following preferences:

 Since all preferences are strict rankings (no equals are present), all three Minimax methods (winning votes, margins and pairwise opposite) elect the same winners.

 Now, the winners are determined for the normal and the reversed order.

 Normal order

-In the following the Minimax winner for the ballots in normal order is determined.

 The results would be tabulated as follows: